MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-drillthrough.md

 ![Using drill through](media/desktop-drillthrough/power-bi-drill-through-right-click.png)

 ## Set up the drill-through destination page
-1. To use drill through, create a report page that has the visuals you want for the type of entity that you're going to provide drill through for.
+1. To set up drill through, create a report page that has the visuals you want for the type of entity that you're going to provide drill through for.

     For example, suppose you want to provide drill through for manufacturers.
 For this case, you might create a drill-through page with visuals that show total sales, total units shipped, sales by category, sales by region, and so on.
 That way, when you drill through to that page, the visuals are specific to the manufacturer you selected.